stackrox/infra/DEPLOYMENT.md

 `make deploy-development`

-Note: The deployment will not execute the latest image if the version string does not change.
-See the output from `make tag` versus the version reported by the `infra-server`.
+Note: If the development server version does not change then `make deploy-development` will not result in a running `infra-server` that reflects your local changes.
+A brute force way to ensure an update is to delete the `infra-server-deployment` deployment in the `infra` namespace.
+It will be recreated by `make deploy-development`.

 ### Production